BostonUniversitySeniorDesign/21-11-stod/README.md

 Docker compose files are stored as docker-compose.prod.yml.
 SSL certificates are stored in a local path and added to docker volumes.

-To allow for local development, all backend-production code is stored in branch "nginx."
+To allow for local development, all backend-production code is stored in branch "backend-prod".

 Build docker containers on server: